 “Step forward!” she barked.
 I walked toward the bench, feeling as though I were entering a lion’s den.

 Jack and his family, meanwhile, were a study in contradictions.
 Though ashamed at times, they swooped in to patch up the chaos he created.
 Court hearings, debts, failures—they cleaned up the mess, always.
-His younger brother, a steady, reasonable man, once tried reasoning for hours, eventually offering help reluctantly, knowing it would never be repaid.
-Families like his, I realized, often create more havoc than they prevent.
+His younger brother, a steady, reasonable man, once spent hours trying to reason with him, even going so far as to lend Jack money to keep him afloat, fully aware it would likely never be repaid.
+Despite his patience and generosity, every attempt at helping was absorbed into Jack’s recklessness, reinforcing his sense that consequences never truly applied to him.
+Rather than repairing the damage, their interventions allowed his chaos to continue unchecked.
+Families like his, I realized, often perpetuate the very havoc they claim to prevent.

 Jack’s compulsive lying became a performance, almost comical to observe.
 Once he claimed to be shopping on Tullow Street; I followed discreetly and caught him dashing into a pub.
 Another time, he said he was at a shopping center; the echo on the phone betrayed him in a bathroom.
 He lied not out of necessity, but as an art, a signature of his chaos.